PipedreamHQ/pipedream/docs/docs/quickstart/hello-name/README.md

 })
 ```

+Next, click the **Deploy** button:

 ![image-20210516200708453](../images/image-20210516200708453.png)

-Next, click the **Deploy** button, and then reload the previous URL:
+Finally, reload the previous URL:
 ![image-20210516200957262](../images/image-20210516200957262.png)

 Your workflow will now return `hello foo!` instead of `hello world!`.
 You can change the value you're passing for the name to test further.